iampopov/burgerLogger/README.md

 - Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

-- Each burger in the waiting area also has a `Devour!` button.
+- Each burger in the waiting area also has a `DEVOUR IT!` button.
 When the user clicks it, the burger will move to the right side of the page.

+- If `DEVOUR IT!` button was pressed by accident the burger can be moved back by clicking on `BACK TO WAITING LIST!` button!

 - The app will store every burger in a database, whether devoured or not.